Frederica of Mecklenburg-Strelitz: Queen of Hanover

-On 20 June 1837 King William IV of the United Kingdom and Hanover died without surviving legitimate issue.
-His heir was Princess Victoria, only legitimate child of Prince Edward, Duke of Kent and Strathearn, but because Hanover had been ruled under semi-Salic Law since the times of the Holy Roman Empire, she could not inherit the Hanoverian throne.
-The next male descendant of the late king was the Duke of Cumberland, Frederica's husband, who then became King of Hanover, with Frederica as his queen consort.
+On 20 June 1837, King William IV of the United Kingdom and Hanover died without surviving legitimate issue.
+His heir was his niece Princess Victoria, but because Hanover had been ruled under semi-Salic Law since the times of the Holy Roman Empire, Victoria could not inherit the Hanoverian throne.
+The next male heir was Ernest Augustus, King William's brother, who then became King of Hanover, with Frederica as his queen consort.

-After a short illness, Queen Frederica of Hanover died in 1841 at Hanover.
+After a short illness, Queen Frederica died on 29 June 1841 at Hanover.
 The Court master builder Georg Ludwig Friedrich Laves was instructed by the King to build a mausoleum for his wife and himself in the garden of the chapel at Herrenhausen Palace.
 He also gave royal orders for the transformation of a central square near the Leineschloss and renamed it Friederikenplatz in her honour.